 Q: If a tint or lens only absorb a certain percent of, say, the blue spectrum, is that still affecting my circadian rhythm and RPE cells?

 A: Yes.
 Unless something is blocking 100% of a particular nanometer (nm) range, light from that spectrum is still hitting your retina, so it will have an effect.
-Now, the effect will be lessened if only 30% is getting through versus, say, 100%, but there will still be an effect, whether it be phase shifting/re-tuning3 and/or destruction of RPE cells.4
+Now, the effect will be lessened if only 30% is getting through versus, say, 100%, but there will still be an effect, whether it be phase shifting/re-tuning and/or destruction of RPE cells.

 Q: What is your personal protocol for blocking blue light?

-During the workday I only use a single lamp in my office (no overhead fluorescent lights), use Iris (set somewhere between 0-1000K, depending on work needs) and wear glasses with the Winter Sun/UV-Blue 450 tint (I used to use BluTechs but found they let in too much RPE-damaging violet and blue light).
-I make sure to get outside in the sun as often as I can and take off my glasses so natural, full-spectrum sunlight is hitting my retina.5
+During the workday I use f.lux (settings vary based on work I'm doing) and wear Zenni glasses with the Blokz coating.
+I make sure to get outside in the sun as often as I can and take off my glasses so natural, full-spectrum sunlight is hitting my retina.

 At night, I use amber, red bulbs and/or candles in my house.
-If I’m out with friends after dark or exposed to artificial light, I wear either DEWALT DW0714s or glasses with the BPI Diamond Dye 550 tint.
+If I’m out with friends after dark (or early morning) and exposed to artificial light, I wear BON CHARGE's Sleep Glasses.

 It boils down to this: I follow natural light and dark cycles.
-That means maximizing natural sunlight exposure during the day (as best I can given I have an office job) while minimizing violet and blue light exposure, and keeping things as dark as I can at night, letting only the yellow, orange and/or red spectrum in if I have light sources.
+That means maximizing natural sunlight exposure during the day (as best I can I have to work during the day) while minimizing violet and blue light exposure, and keeping things as dark as I can at night, letting only the yellow, orange and/or red spectrum in if I have light sources.